wtandoor/wtandoor/README.md

 - 🌱 I’m currently learning C/C++ and Java;
 - 📫 How to reach me: You can send me a message in telegram.

+Currently i am studying at school21 in Kazan, Russia.
 Now i am working in project ft_containers...